pantaluna/esp32_ds3231_clock_using_lib/README.md

 Use this project to get insights in how to use this component.

 Goto the subdirectory "components/mjd_ds3231" for installation/wiring/usage instructions, data sheets, FAQ, photo's, etc. for the hardware and software.

 ## Related ESP-IDF projects

-`esp32_ds3231_32khz_oscillator_using_lib` This project demonstrates the hardware and software setup to use a DS3231 as an external 32KHz external oscillator for the ESP32 (and get accurate timings in deep sleep).
+`esp32_ds3231_32khz_oscillator_using_lib` This project demonstrates the hardware and software setup to use a DS3231 as an external 32KHz external oscillator for the ESP32 (and get accurate timings in ESP32's deep sleep as well).